lochrist/UniSteg/README.md

 }
 ```

-Each stream of data creates an 8 bytes header that contains the format the data is written with and the size of the written data.
+Each stream of data has a 8 bytes header that contains the format the data is written with and the size of the written data.